 Naked RC.
 It took about forty minutes to undress.

-It became apparent after running in the RC that this motorcycle could be used as a serious high-speed long distance sports tourer.
-On a favourite piece of road riding the CB900FZ at 120kmh was a comfortable rate of knots, but on the RC this seemed slow and 140kmh was a comparative trot.
+It became apparent after running in the RC that this motorcycle could be used as a serious high-speed, long-distance sports tourer.
+On a favourite piece of road riding the CB900FZ at 120kmh was a comfortable rate of knots, but on the RC this seemed slow, and 140kmh was a comparative trot.
 The full fairing was doing its job with very little buffeting, even around the rider’s helmet.
 The power delivery of the 1062cc engine was quite linear, with a flat torque curve making hard acceleration deceptive with only a slight jump in power at higher revs.

-What did become apparent though was a vibration zone at around 4000-4500rpm that could be felt through the footpegs and handlebars, was more predominant through the huge 26lt fuel alloy tank.
+What did become apparent though was a vibration zone at around 4000-4500rpm that could be felt through the footpegs and handlebars, was more predominant through the large 26lt alloy fuel tank.
 This did eventually cause an internal baffle in the tank to break away which sounded like a buzz saw at these revs.
 Also, a baffle in the right-hand exhaust became loose and rattled.
 Both of these problems were fixed without question under warranty.
 The engine did smooth out considerably once out of this “zone”, although this did translate into higher illegal road speeds.

 FVQ gas charged remote reservoir shock absorbers.

 The only down sides that the RC did have was a restricted turning circle, thanks to the large fuel tank and fairing, but once this was factored in it never really became an issue.
-Also carrying a pillion passenger was really not a design prerequisite of the RC.
-The pillion part of the seat was higher and the bulk of the weight of the passenger was behind the rear axle line of the motorcycle.
+Also carrying a pillion passenger was really not a design prerequisite for the RC.
+The pillion part of the seat was higher, and the bulk of the weight of the passenger was behind the rear axle line of the motorcycle.
 This really didn’t help the handling of the RC regardless of the suspension settings.